 About

-I'm also a columnist for The Globe and Mail where I share my views on the economy and global affairs.
-I hold an M.A. in economics from Yale University and a B.A. from the University of Toronto where I studied economics, mathematics, and philosophy.
+I previously earned an M.A. in economics from Yale University and a B.A. from the University of Toronto, where I studied economics, mathematics, and philosophy.